 The pass file contains URLs to download card art, metadata about the card such as contact information, the related issuer's app, and supported features.
-It also contains the pass state, which includes information such as whether the personalizing of the Secure Element has completed, whether the card is currently suspended by the card issuer, or whether additional verification is required before the card will be able to make payments with Apple Pay.
+It also contains the pass state, which includes information such as whether the personalizing of the Secure Element has completed, whether the card is currently suspended by the card issuer, or whether additional verification is required before the card can make payments with Apple Pay.